ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/payables-how-apply-purchase-transactions-manually.md

 > When you apply entries in different currencies to one another, the entries are converted to USD.
 Even though the exchange rates for the two relevant currencies are fixed, for example between USD and EUR, there may be a small residual amount when these foreign-currency amounts are converted to USD.
 These small residual amounts are posted as gains and losses to the account specified in the **Realized Gains Account** or **Realized Losses Account** field on the **Currencies** page.
 The **Amount (USD)** field is also adjusted on the relevant vendor ledger entries.

 ## To unapply an application of vendor entries
 When you unapply an erroneous application, correcting entries that are identical to the original entry but with opposite sign in the amount field are created and posted for all entries, including all general ledger posting derived from the application, such as payment discount and currency gains/losses.
-The entries that were closed by the application are reopened.
+Položky, které byly vyrovnáním uzavřeny, se znovu otevřou.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Vendors**, and then choose the related link.
 2. Open the relevant vendor card.
-3. Choose the **Ledger Entries** action.
+3. Vyberte akci **Položky hlavní knihy**.
-4. Select the relevant ledger entry, and then choose the **Unapply Entries** action.
+4. Vyberte příslušnou položku hlavní knihy a poté vyberte akci **Zrušit vyrovnání položek**.
-5. Alternatively, choose the **Detailed Ledger Entry** action.
+5. Případně vyberte akci **Podrobná položka hlavní knihy**.
-6. Select the application entry, and then choose the **Unapply Entries** action.
+6. Vyberte položku aplikace a poté vyberte akci **Zrušit vyrovnání položek**.
-7. Fill in the fields in the header, and then choose the **Unapply** action.
+7. Vyplňte pole v záhlaví a poté vyberte akci **Zrušit vyrovnání položek**.

 > [!IMPORTANT]
-> If an entry has been applied by more than one application entry, you must unapply the latest application entry first.
+> Pokud byl záznam aplikován více než jedním záznamem aplikace, musíte nejprve zrušit použití posledního záznamu aplikace.

 ## Viz také
 [Payables](payables-manage-payables.md)